Mulelur/node-api/README.md

 }
 ```

-8. Getting All Avaliable Sim Cards
+8. Getting All Available Sim Cards

-To get all avaliabe sim card send a `GET` request to `http://127.0.0.1:3200/sim-cards`.
+To get all availabe sim card send a `GET` request to `http://127.0.0.1:3200/sim-cards`.

 Resonpse: